conan-io/examples2/examples/cross_build/wasm/wasm_game/README.md

 It has minor modifications:

-- C++ source code has been modified in order to accept mouse clicks as inputs as it is more convenient for a webpage
+- C++ source code has been slightly modified in order to accept mouse clicks as inputs as it is more convenient for a webpage
+- `CMakeLists.txt` has been modified in order to generate a `html` target which can bee opened by a web browser
-- `CMakeLists.txt` has been modified in order to link against raylib correctly using WASM
+- `conanfile.py` `generate()` method has been modified in order to link against raylib correctly using WASM
     - `-sUSE_GLFW=3 -sASYNCIFY`: see [raylib web manual](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)#23-using-cmake) for a deeper explanation
     - `--shell-file`: generate the html code from the template